opulencephp/docs/orm-repositories.md

 > **Note:** If no entity is found, an `Opulence\Orm\OrmException` will be thrown.

 <h2 id="commit">Committing Changes</h2>
-As you can see, there are is no `save()` method in repositories.
+As you can see, there is no `save()` method in repositories.
 To actually save any writes made by the repository, you must call `commit()` on the unit of work passed into the repository's constructor:

 ```php
 use MyApp\WordPress\Orm\DataMappers\PostSqlDataMapper;